FAQ

 I’m not the EPP lead administrator.
 Can I sign?

-We love the enthusiasm for this pledge!
-EPP lead administrators, since they are the executive leaders, have the authority to sign the pledge, which reflects the entire program.
+As executive leaders, EPP lead administrators have the authority to sign the pledge and represent the entire program.
 We recommend sharing the pledge webpage with your EPP lead administrator to get the conversation started.
-Additionally, you can get specific questions answered by contacting ISTE through the contact form featured on the pledge webpage.
+You can get specific questions answered by contacting ISTE through the contact form on the pledge webpage.

 What happens after I sign the pledge for my EPP?

-After an authorized leader from an EPP signs the pledge, your EPP will be able to join the EPPs for Digital Equity and Transformation Network.
-Upon signing, ISTE will reach out after 1-2 business days with the following:
+After an authorized leader signs the pledge, your EPP will be able to join the EPPs for Digital Equity and Transformation Network.
+Upon signing, ISTE will reach out within two business days with:

-Next steps on how to start networking within EPPs for Digital Equity and Transformation Network.
+• Instructions for how to start networking within the EPPs for Digital Equity and Transformation Network.

-A request for your EPP or institution’s name to be put on the pledge website.
+• A request to put your EPP or institution’s name on the pledge website.

 What are the recommended action steps after signing?

-Attend the virtual Digital Equity and Transformation Network meetings, which are cohosted by ED and ISTE.
-These facilitated discussions with all EPP signers will address strategies, challenges, and opportunities.
+Attend the virtual Digital Equity and Transformation Network meetings, which are co-hosted by ED and ISTE.
+These facilitated discussions with all EPP signers address strategies, challenges and opportunities.

-Conduct a self-analysis of your program against the principles of the pledge, set priorities, and avail your EPP of the support resources available from the pledge partners to make progress.
+Conduct a self-analysis of your program against the principles of the pledge, set priorities and take advantage of the support resources available from pledge partners to make progress.

 Who should be the point person for post-signing efforts?

-If not the EPP lead administrator, a faculty champion who has interest or expertise in digital equity and transformation with technology is a good choice.
+If not the EPP lead administrator, a good choice is a faculty champion who has interest or expertise in digital equity and transformation with technology.

 How does the pledge connect to accreditation?

-It is a first step towards continuous improvement, but accreditation decisions do not rely on the pledge.
-The pledge is a commitment to starting or building on efforts to update curriculum, provide faculty professional learning, and ensure candidates have a broad range of experiences in online and blended learning.
+The pledge is a first step toward continuous improvement, but accreditation decisions do not rely on the pledge.
+The pledge is a commitment to start or build on efforts to update curriculum, provide faculty professional learning and ensure candidates have a broad range of experiences in online and blended learning.
+These efforts may provide documentation for your accreditation submission or site visit, but they are not a requirement of accreditation.

 Who is going to be convening the EPPs?

 Key stakeholders in this effort will collaborate to engage EPPs in virtual or in-person convenings.
-For example, ED and ISTE will co-host informational webinars and other professional learning opportunities to support EPPs to understand the principles.
+For example, the U.S. Department of Education and ISTE will co-host informational webinars and other professional learning opportunities to support EPPs in understanding the principles.
 Topics may address how to begin implementing the principles or providing examples of infusing technology.

 Does this effort help EPPs make decisions about what technology to use or purchase?

 No. This effort is about how to transform teaching and learning using technology.
-It does not focus on the technical aspects of choosing or using platforms, devices, tools or applications or making recommendations or certifying technology.
+It does not focus on the technical aspects of choosing or using platforms, devices, tools or applications, and it doesn’t make recommendations or certify technology.

 How much does it cost?